x4080/testqlora/README.md

+# cd and ls
+!cd /kaggle/working && ls

+# When using kaggle, to save version, select quick save first

 # Try using TheBloke/wizardLM-7B-HF, still cannot load memory not enough to shard ? should be sharded : 0001 of xxx.bin, decapoda is 405MB chunks, now working in kaggle also because 30GB memory is not available if using GPU
 https://www.reddit.com/r/LocalLLaMA/comments/13v6qvh/til_sharding_a_model_into_smaller_chunks_may_make/
 - need to be sharded first, if it will be crashed when loading into memory